SpecSolve/SpecSolve/README.md

 SpecSolve
 ====================

-A MATLAB implementation for computing spectral measures of self-adjoint operators [1].
+A MATLAB implementation for computing spectral measures of self-adjoint operators [1] written by Matt Colbrook and Andrew Horning.
 The code supports

 (1) Differential operators on the real line, with variable coefficients,